 Form 1 Suggestions

-— Zen Shorts, Zen Ties and Zen Sock books by Jon J Muth
+— Zen Shorts AMZ, Zen Ties AMZ and Zen Sock AMZ books by Jon J Muth

 Lots of stories.
 Board games can also be an excellent way of laying foundational skills for the study of more formal logic in upper forms.